What Can You Do With a Biology Degree?

 Biology degree graduates can move on to a wide variety of career opportunities and can also continue their education by furthering their degree.
 Biologists can choose to focus their studies in one subfield of biology, including biochemistry, cellular biology, ecology, genetics, molecular biology, or physiology, although many of these fields overlap at times.
 Regardless of which area biologists choose to specialize in, they all conduct research based on the scientific method, whereby they form a hypothesis, run an experiment, and document the results.
 By continuing their education, biology graduates will enhance their research skills and will be more able to compete in this job field.

 |Working & Continuing Education||5.7%|

 GMercyU students have the benefit of small classes, taught by professors with doctorate degrees.
 In addition to labs that accompany all required courses, summer research opportunities are available for interested students.
 These opportunities have paid off, as students at GMercyU routinely score well on the nationally-normed ETS® Major Field Test in Biology.
-In fact, GMercyU's biology students scored in the top 18% for biochemistry and the top 5% for celluar biology among all other institutions tested in 2017 and routinely score above the national average.
+In fact, GMercyU's biology students scored in the top 5% in cellular biology, the top 18% in molecular biology and in the top 18% overall among all other institutions whose seniors took the test in 2018.

 Once accepted into the biology program at GMercyU, you can apply to join the Ethics in Science, Technology, Engineering and Mathematics (E-STEM) Program, our National Science Foundation-sponsored program that provides scholarships to students in the sciences.
 At GMercyU, for example, students who pursue biology degrees automatically earn a minor in chemistry.